openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-retrieval.rst

         queue length can be configured with ``max_queue_length``, where 1024 is the default value).

+The following option is additionally available for the ``notifier`` publisher:

+``topic``
+    The topic name of queue to publish to.
+Setting this will override the default topic defined by ``metering_topic`` and ``event_topic`` options.
+    This option can be used to support multiple consumers.
+Support for this feature was added in Kilo.

 The following options are available for the ``file`` publisher:

 ``max_bytes``